 What Information Should I Gather?

-If injured on vacation, the information one should gather depends on what kind of injury occurred.
+If injured on vacation, the information one should gather depends on what injury occurred.
 Many times, injuries on vacation involve cars.
 So, if the vacation injury results from a car accident, the injured person should collect as much information as possible from the person who caused the accident.
 The victim must have the other person’s insurance and registration information to file a claim.

 Additionally, medical bills, receipts, and police reports should be collected.
-Including these items with the insurance and registration information for the responsible party, as well as any medical reports, bills, and receipts, are highly valuable when building a case.
+Including these items with the insurance and registration information for the responsible party, as well as any medical reports, bills, and receipts, is highly valuable when building a case.

 Should I File an Insurance Claim?